It can be our worst enemy, always keeping us from doing what’s most important.

 Procrastination can seem like a frustrating mystery.

-Why would we put off doing important work?
+Why put off doing important work?

 Turns out, we are not lazy, irresponsible, or illogical.